MicrosoftDocs/entra-docs/docs/identity/app-proxy/how-to-configure-custom-domain.md

 - Links between apps work even outside the corporate network.
 Without a custom domain, if your app is hard-coding internal links to targets outside the Application Proxy, and the links aren't externally resolvable, they break.
 When your internal and external URLs are the same, you avoid this problem.
 If you're not able to use custom domains, see [Redirect hardcoded links for apps published with Microsoft Entra application proxy](./application-proxy-configure-hard-coded-link-translation.md) for other ways to address this issue.

 - Your users have an easier experience, because they get to the app with the same URL from inside or outside your network.
-There is no need to learn different internal and external URLs, or track their current location.
+There's no need to learn different internal and external URLs, or track their current location.

 - You can control your branding and create the URLs you want.
 A custom domain can help build your users' confidence, because users see and use a familiar name instead of *`msappproxy.net`*.

-- Some configurations will only work with custom domains.
+- Some configurations only work with custom domains.
 For example, you need custom domains for apps that use Security Assertion Markup Language (SAML).
 SAML is used when you’re using Active Directory Federation Services (AD FS) but are unable to use WS-Federation.
 For more information, see [Work with claims-aware apps in Application Proxy](application-proxy-configure-for-claims-aware-applications.md).

 If you're not able to make the internal and external URLs match, it's not as important to use custom domains.
 But you can still take advantage of the other benefits.